 Pruning cannabis plants?
-Well if you are not a farmer or not familiar with farming techniques, you may find it difficult to understand why farmers remove some parts of plants.
+If you are not a farmer or not familiar with farming techniques, you may find it difficult to understand why farmers remove some parts of plants.
 This may look like a destructive way to manage plants.
 However, actively removing parts of plants is important for their growth.
 This process is known as pruning.
-Below is an overview of pruning including its basics and beneficial tactics.
+Below is an overview of pruning, including its basics and beneficial tactics.

 What is Pruning?

 This is the process of removing parts of the plant so as to promote healthier growth.
 Pruning is an essential process in cannabis cultivation.
 It promotes the development of large and quality yields.
-Generally, it usually leads to high yields when it is done in the correct way.
+Generally, it usually leads to high yields when it is done perfectly.
 There are two categories of cannabis pruning techniques.
 The destructive pruning method involves causing some damage to the plant.
 For instance, pinching-out or topping is a destructive form of pruning.
-On the other hand, non-destructive pruning techniques involve very minimal damage, e.g. low-stress training.
+On the other hand, non-destructive pruning techniques involve very minimal damage, e.g., low-stress training.

 The Basics of Pruning

 Pruning is a way of grooming a plant.
 It involves the removal of some parts of the plant but in small pieces.
 During the growth process, certain plants of the plant, especially the leaves, are going to die.
 So, instead of them wasting vital nutrients, it’s wise to remove them.
 This allows the plant to thrive and grow new healthy leaves.
 If there is an efficient use of nutrients, your plant will grow bigger and result in high yields.
 But what are some of the basics of pruning the cannabis plant?
 Do you just select a section of the plant whenever you want to cut it off?